bitania05/section-A-0319-15/Python_01/README.md

 These string methods are essential for handling text formatting in Python.
 They are widely used for data normalization, user input processing, and text-based operations.

+Case Methods

+str.title() – Converts the first character of each word to uppercase.

+str.swapcase() – Swaps the case of each character.

+Searching & Indexing

+str.find() – Returns the index of the first occurrence of a substring, or -1 if not found.

+str.index() – Returns the index of the first occurrence of a substring, raises error if not found.

+str.startswith() – Checks if the string starts with a specified value.

+str.endswith() – Checks if the string ends with a specified value.

+str.count() – Counts how many times a substring appears.

+Replacing and Trimming

+str.replace() – Replaces occurrences of a substring with another substring.

+str.strip() – Removes leading and trailing whitespace.

+str.lstrip() – Removes leading whitespace.

+str.rstrip() – Removes trailing whitespace.

+Splitting and Joining

+str.split() – Splits the string into a list based on a separator.

+str.join() – Joins elements of an iterable into a string.

+String Checks

+str.isalpha() – Checks if all characters are alphabetic.

+str.isdigit() – Checks if all characters are digits.

+str.isalnum() – Checks if all characters are alphanumeric.

+str.isspace() – Checks if all characters are whitespace.

+str.islower() – Checks if all characters are lowercase.

+str.isupper() – Checks if all characters are uppercase.

+Formatting and Encoding

+str.format() – Formats strings using placeholders.

+f-strings – Embeds expressions inside string literals using {}.

+str.encode() – Encodes the string into bytes using a specific encoding.

+Other

+len() – Returns the number of characters in a string.